Washington Union Station: Renovations after transfer

-In April 2022, Amtrak began condemnation proceedings to take over the leasehold interest, saying that “poor maintenance and lack of capital investment” had “plagued” the station for years.
+In April 2022, Amtrak began condemnation proceedings to take over the leasehold interest, saying that "poor maintenance and lack of capital investment" had "plagued" the station for years.
+Ashkenazy handed the mall to its lender, Rexmark, through foreclosure.
 In the meantime, the agency described plans for a major renovation and expansion, which seek to triple passenger capacity and double train capacity by modernizing and expanding station facilities over 20 years.
 The "Second Century Plan" accommodates Burnham Place, a planned transit-oriented, three million square-foot mixed-use development over the existing rail yard, that will connect the station complex to the burgeoning neighborhoods of NoMa and the H Street Corridor.
 The plan cleared a regulatory obstacle in March 2024, when the Federal Railroad Administration completed its final environmental impact statement.

 On April 17, 2024, U.S. District Court Judge Amit Mehta ruled that Amtrak could seize the station’s commercial space through eminent domain, with the price to be set later.
 Officials said the renovation could start as early as 2027.
 Amtrak took over control of Union Station in late July 2024.
 Though Amtrak agreed to pay $505 million for the station's leasehold in February 2025, the station's former operator USSM sued to prevent the agreement from being approved.

+On August 8, 2024, free transfers were implemented between MARC and VRE via Union Station with a ten-trip ticket, weekly pass, or monthly pass.
+The intention of the transfers was affordable travel across state lines, connecting urban centers, and more job opportunities.

+In March 2025, a federal judge dismissed Ashkenazy's last remaining claims to the station, ruling the company had no legal right to any portion of the settlement proceeds due to the firm allowing the facility to deteriorate.

 In August 2025, a former lower-level storage track (Track 22) was reopened as a platform track for Amtrak and VRE use.
 On August 27, 2025, the Trump administration announced it would negotiate to resume direct federal management of non-railroad areas.
+The mall is now owned by the Federal Railroad Administration (U.S. Department of Transportation (USDOT)).
+The Union Station Redevelopment Corporation (USRC) now manages the retail, office, and event spaces.

+On March 5, 2026, the National Capital Planning Commission (NCPC) approved a plan to install energy-efficient white lighting on the station's exterior, the purpose being to improve public safety and light up the building's architecture at night, with completion expected by early 2027.

+Amtrak is nearing the completion of its Concourse Modernization Project.
+This renovation includes double passenger capacity by the end of 2026, with expanded seating, improved boarding processes, and upgraded restrooms.

+In March 2026, the USDOT launched a civics-themed storytelling program featuring large-scale visual installations at the station to celebrate America250.

+The Trump administration cancelled the previously approved expansion project in July 2026.